trabianmatt/central-ledger/TransferGuide.md

-# Execute Transfer Guide
+# Transfer Guide
 ***

 ## Introduction
-The Central Ledger is a system to record transfers between DFSPs, and to calculate net positions for DFSPs and issue settlement instructions.
 In this guide, we'll walk through the different steps of successfully executing a transfer:
 * [**Creating accounts**](#step-1-creating-accounts)
 * [**Preparing a transfer**](#step-2-preparing-a-transfer)
 * [**Executing a transfer**](#step-3-executing-a-transfer)